API reference - A121

 • threshold – Array of values, defining the threshold throughout the sweep.

-acconeer.exptool.a121.algo.get_distance_filter_coeffs(profile: Profile, step_length: int) Any#
+acconeer.exptool.a121.algo.get_distance_filter_coeffs(profile: Profile, step_length: int, narrow_filter: bool = False) Any#

-Calculates the iir coefficients corresponding to a matched filter, based on the profile and the step length.
+Calculates the IIR coefficients corresponding to a matched filter, based on the profile and the step length.

 acconeer.exptool.a121.algo.get_distance_filter_edge_margin(profile: Profile, step_length: int) int#